k-int/bas-quire/content/issue-04/ycba-conference.md

 {% assign DOI = "p17" %}

-## Emilia Terracciano, *"Letting My Hair Loose": Revisiting Victorian Legacies in Contemporary Sri Lankan Photography*
+## Emilia Terracciano, *\"Letting My Hair Loose\": Revisiting Victorian Legacies in Contemporary Sri Lankan Photography*

 Within British feminist studies of colonialism, modernist issues are often treated as if the goals of modernization were easily shared by western and colonized women.
 This paper attempts to dispel the myth, suggesting that to examine gender in a colonial context is to embark upon a historical analysis of power, class formation, and gender.
 Feminists continue celebrating the aesthetic of British photographer Julia Margaret Cameron as a powerful rebuttal to Victorian patriarchal notions of feminine subjectivity and perceptual mastery.
 But in the narrative binding of the feminization of photography to Victorian mythologies of motherhood, propriety in the British imagination breaks down when we consider Cameron's oddly ethnographic photographs of indentured Tamil female laborers from Ceylon.
 In contrast and as a point of departure, this paper explores Sri Lankan photographer Anoli Perera's critique of Victorian femininity.
-Speci cally, it considers how Perera's performative approach to studio photography may subvert Victorian notions of female comportment, virtue, and narrative gaze by using a powerful symbol of female sexuality: the sitter's hair.
+Specifically, it considers how Perera's performative approach to studio photography may subvert Victorian notions of female comportment, virtue, and narrative gaze by using a powerful symbol of female sexuality: the sitter's hair.
 Beyond the idea of a protective veil, disheveled hair is turned into a form of resistance in these images.

 {% assign DOI = "p18" %}